lino-framework/cg/docs/lsf.rst

 Lino Software Foundation
 ========================

-The **Lino Software Foundation** does not yet exist legally, it is getting born in our brains.
+The **Lino Software Foundation** does not yet exist legally, it is currently represented by :doc:`rumma`.

-See :doc:`vision` and :doc:`copyright`.

 .. toctree::
    :maxdepth: 1